ttscoff/na_gem/README.md

     Provides an easy way to store todos while you work.
 Add quick   reminders and (if you set up Prompt Hooks) they'll automatically display   next time you enter the directory.
 If multiple todo files are found in the current directory, a menu will   allow you to pick to which file the action gets added.

 COMMAND OPTIONS
-    -d, --depth=DEPTH   - Search for files X directories deep (default: 1) -f, --file=PATH     - Specify the file to which the task should be added (default: none) -n, --note          - Prompt for additional notes -p, --priority=PRIO - Add a priority level 1-5 (default: 0) -t, --tag=TAG       - Use a tag other than the default next action tag (default: none) --to=PROJECT        - Add action to specific project (default: Inbox) -x                  - Don't add next action tag to new entry
+    -d, --depth=DEPTH               - Search for files X directories deep (default: 1) -f, --file=PATH                 - Specify the file to which the task should be added (default: none) --in, --todo=TODO_FILE          - Add to a known todo file, partial matches allowed (default: none) -n, --note                      - Prompt for additional notes -p, --priority=PRIO             - Add a priority level 1-5 (default: 0) -t, --tag=TAG                   - Use a tag other than the default next action tag (default: none) --to, --project, --proj=PROJECT - Add action to specific project (default: Inbox) -x                              - Don't add next action tag to new entry

 EXAMPLES